Learn when to use estar + para + infinitive in Spanish

 Está para llover.It is about to rain.

-In negative sentences, it also implies "not being in the mood for something" or "not being able to do something", for example:
+When it's used in a negative sentence it can also imply "not being in the mood for something" or "not being able to do something", for example:

 No estoy para andar mucho.
 Todavía me duele la rodilla desde la caída de ayer.I am not ready to/cannot walk much.
 My knee still hurts from yesterday's fall.